GaloisInc/saw-script/heapster-saw/doc/RustTrans.md

 handling lifetimes.
 This works by adding lifetime ownership permissions to both the input and output permissions for each lifetime `'a` in the Rust function type, indicating that lifetime `'a` is active at the start of the function and when it returns.
+The input lifetime ownership permission for `'a` says that each of the permissions mentioning lifetime `'a` has been borrowed from some other, larger lifetime that is outside of `'a`.
+The output lifetime ownership permission for `'a` says that these same permissions are still borrowed by `'a` from the same outer lifetimes, but that all of those permissions have been "given back" to `'a` except for those permissions in the output permissions that still mention `'a`.

-Recall that a lifetime ownership permission has the form `a:lowned (ps_in -o ps_out)`.
-This permission indicates that lifetime `'a` "holds" or "contains" permissions `ps_out`, and is current "leasing out" or "lending" permissions `ps_in`.
-The input lifetime ownership permission for `'a` is constructed to indicate that `'a` is currently lending out all permissions in the input type that refer to `'a`, and that it holds versions of these permissions that are in some other, bigger lifetimes outside of `'a`.
-The output lifetime ownership permission for `'a` states that `'a` still holds the same permissions, but that it is only lending those permissions in the output permissions of the Heapster function type containing `'a`.
+In more detail, recall that a lifetime ownership permission has the form `a:lowned (ps_in -o ps_out)`.
+This permission indicates that lifetime `a` "holds" or "contains" permissions `ps_out`, and is current "leasing out" or "lending" permissions `ps_in`.
+Once all of the lent permissions `ps_in` are returned to lifetime `a`, that lifetime can be ended, and the permissions `ps_out` that it holds can be recovered.
+The input lifetime ownership permission used for `a` has the form `a:lowned (ps_a_in -o ps_a_abs)`, where `ps_a_in` is the list of all permissions containing `a` in the input of the translated Rust function type, and `ps_a_abs` is the result of replacing each occurrence of `a` and its accompanying read/write modality with fresh variables.
+(NOTE: the actual input lifetime ownership permission computed by Heapster is the simplified lifetime ownership permission `a:lowned(ps_a_abs)`, which is logically equivalent to the above but has a simpler translation.)
+The output lifetime ownership permission is `a:lowned (ps_a_out -o ps_a_abs)`, where `ps_a_out` is the list of all permissions containing `a` in the output of the translated Rust function type.

 For example, consider the accessor function